rucio/donkeybot/docs/how_to_use.md

 Almost everything in the sections of this page have a corresponding notebook.
 See [examples](https://github.com/rucio/donkeybot/tree/master/examples) for a more hands on guide by looking at the notebooks.

-Also, the functionality explained here is what runs 'under the hood' in the [scripts](https://github.com/rucio/donkeybot/tree/master/scripts) which run Donkeybot.
+Also, the functionality explained here is what runs 'under the hood' in the [scripts](https://github.com/rucio/donkeybot/tree/master/scripts) which use Donkeybot.
 So instead of explaining those I chose a more straightforward approach and look at the code with easy examples.

 ## How can I use the Question Detector?